15 players Arsenal have taken on trial – and how they fared

 The Canadian youngster was considered better technically than Owen Hargreaves, who has remained a benchmark for talent in Canada, with his Calgary South West United coach (and former Peru international) Ramon Mifflin saying: “Some players have speed, some players have skill.
 He has the mixture of both which makes for a very gifted player.”

 Elva ended up at Stuttgart, one of the other teams he went on trial with in 2014, but only played with the German club’s second team.
-He’s still in Germany, joining the newly relegated Ingolstadt for their recently started 3.
-Liga season.
+He’s still in Germany, playing for Regionalliga club Rot-Weiß Erfurt.

 — AFC Academy (@AFCAcademy) February 28, 2014